Last Updated on December 1, 2023 by Louisa

 6. Mama, Who Drinks Milk Like Me? – Melissa Panter

-Mama, Who Drinks Milk Like Me? is a colourful book about weaning for toddlers that offers an informative and applicable approach for mothers and children, whether they are new to weaning or are already on their breastfeeding journey.
+Mama, Who Drinks Milk Like Me? is a colorful book about weaning for toddlers that offers an informative and applicable approach for mothers and children, whether they are new to weaning or are already on their breastfeeding journey.

 It introduces the idea of weaning in a gentle way, focusing on how it relates to the developmental stages and how it is something that comes when a child is ready, not by a societal timetable.